vizzuhq/ipyvizzu/docs/tutorial/filter_add_new_records.md

 records to the data on the chart which makes it easy to work with real-time sources.

+!!! note
-**Note:** Currently `filter` and `set_filter` only accept JavaScript expression as string.
+    Currently `filter` and `set_filter` methods only accept JavaScript expression as string.
 Data fields can be accessed via record object, see the examples below.

 We add two items from the Genres dimension - using the || operator - to the filter, so the chart elements that belong to the other two items will vanish